sfxcode/vitepress-blog-starter/docs/index.md

       link: /blog/

 features:
-- title: "VitePress: Designed to be simplicity first"
+  - title: 'VitePress: Designed to be simplicity first'
     details: With Markdown-centered content, it's built to help you focus on writing and deployed with minimum configuration.
-- title: "UnoCSS: The instant on-demand Atomic CSS engine"
+  - title: 'Tailwind CSS: Rapidly build modern websites without ever leaving your HTML'
-  details: UnoCSS is an atomic-CSS engine instead of a framework.
-Everything is designed with flexibility and performance in mind.
+    details: A utility-first CSS framework packed with classes like flex, pt-4, text-center and rotate-90 that can be composed to build any design, directly in your markup.
-- title: "Anu: DX focused utility based vue component library"
+  - title: 'DaisyUI: Tailwind CSS Components'
-  details: UI Framework with multiple components and composables built on top of UnoCSS.
+    details: UI Framework with multiple components and composables built on top of Tailwind CSS.
-- title: "Blog Demo included"
+  - title: 'Blog Demo included'
     details: Posts and Authors as sample predefinded.
 Composables for accessing data included.
 ---